CMIP6 Envelope Comparison

 Caveats

-• The 10-year averaging period (2040-2049) is relatively short, meaning internal decadal variability could partially obscure the forced climate change signal.
+• The analysis is based on a relatively short 10-year future window (2040–2049), meaning internal decadal variability (e.g., IPO, AMO phases) could significantly modulate the forced climate change signal.